Transformation of the Lakewood Police Dept.

 The implementation of this plan enabled our village to add to the force, two very seasoned, very experienced veteran officers, both of whom have since been promoted to supervisory roles as Sergeants.

-The addition of these officers and these two new supervisory roles, along with Chief Roth taking on the role of an "active working chief" (taking a patrol shift himself), have enabled our village to have additional officers on duty and an over-all greater police presence throughout our village, "around the clock".
+The addition of these officers and these two new supervisory roles, along with Chief Roth taking on the role of an "active working chief" have enabled our village to have additional officers on duty and an over-all greater police presence throughout our village, "around the clock".

 And, once again, all of this has been accomplished with a ZERO increase in Lakewood's Police Dept budget!